borksh/bork/docs/index.md

     example:  bork do ok github skylarmacdonald/dotfiles
 - satisfy:    satisfy the config file's conditions if possible
 - status:     determine if the config file's conditions are met
+- inspect:    output a Bork config file based on a type's current configuration
 - types:      list types and their usage information
 - docgen:     generates documentation under docs/_assertions for newly-added types
 - version:    get the currently installed version of bork